-2006: The Purple Loosestrife Biocontrol project began in 2006 as a collaboration bewteen the Friends of Fresh Pond and Cambridge Water Department.
+2006: The Purple Loosestrife Biocontrol project began in 2006 as a collaboration between the Friends of Fresh Pond and Cambridge Water Department.

 2007: First population of Galerucella beetle purchased, reared, and released at Little Fresh Pond.

 2008-2012: Additional populations of Galerucella beetles purchased and released to supplement existing adult populations.
-Observed damage to existing purple loosestrife poplulations.
+Observed damage to existing purple loosestrife populations.

-2013: Existing adult population of Galerucella beetles adequate for purple loosestrife biocontrol.
+2013: Existing adult population of Galerucella beetles remain adequate for purple loosestrife biocontrol - as determined by both direct evidence of beetle activity and the continued decline in purple loosestrife dominance.
 No new beetle populations purchased, continued monitoring to ensure efficacy of biocontrol project.

 As with any invasive species, purple loosestrife poses a serious risk to the ecological balance at Fresh Pond Reservation.
 Purple loosestrife alters the physical properties of wetlands by shading out smaller plants that would create a wetland understory and by altering the flow of water and sediments through the wetland.
 These alterations can limit the ability of wetlands to convert contaminants into more benign forms and recycle nutrients back into the ecosystem, which can negatively impact water quality.